 Banks and building societies want you to invest your cash in their savings accounts, which is why they pay you interest.

-But with a normal easy-access account the bank or building society doesn't have any security - you can withdraw your money whenever you like.
+But with a normal, easy-access account the bank or building society doesn't have any security - you can withdraw your money whenever you like.

 In return for your money for a guaranteed time, the account provider guarantees you a fixed rate of interest.

-Most advisers suggest keeping between three- and six-months worth of salary saved in an easy access account.
-That way, in an emergency the money is easy to get hold of.
+Most advisers suggest keeping between three- and six-months' worth of salary saved in an easy-access account.

-Fixed rate bonds are usually suitable for people with a lump sum to invest.
+Fixed-rate bonds are usually suitable for people with a lump sum to invest.
 In fact, quite often they have a high minimum amount needed to open an account.

-It's usually between £1,000 or £2,000 and there's often a maximum deposit of about £500,000.
+It's typically between £1,000 and £2,000, and there may be a maximum deposit, perhaps £500,000.
 Check the small print on your paperwork to make sure it's suitable for you.

 Sometimes, the rate of interest you can earn from this sort of product is tiered, so it rises depending on the amount in the account.

-Placing your cash in a fixed rate bond isn't as risky as investing in stocks and shares.
+Placing your cash in a fixed-rate bond isn't as risky as investing in stocks and shares.
 After all, your balance can't go down.